 Many organisations will already have a procedure for reporting breaches and an internal plan for responses.

-"This will enable them to comply with the new requirements for notifying data protection authorities and individuals affected in the wake of a breach," states the Avepoint and CIPL report.
+"This will enable them to comply with the new requirements for notifying data protection authorities and individuals affected in the wake of a breach," states the CIPL report.

 "However, unlike in the US where breach notifications are mandatory in almost every jurisdiction, only a minority of organisations conduct 'dry runs' of their breach notification plans, have cyber insurance, or retain public relations and forensic experts."